elileinkram/_feedstack_web/README.md

 # What's the point?

-The main idea behind Jasper, is that as consumers of social products, we have missed out on 2 key things.
+The point of Jasper is to solve to problems.

 1. Transparency as to why posts end up in our feeds.
 2. Control over the algorithms that determine our feeds.

-And at Jasper, we aim to fix that.